Home » WordPress Tutorials » Maintenance » How to Add Google Calendar in WordPress

 How to Embed Google Calendar into WordPress Manually

-Anyway, let’s focus on how to integrate Google Calendar in a WordPress website.
-As we’ve done before, let’s breakdown the process in easy steps:
+Anyway, let’s focus on how to integrate Google Calendar into a WordPress website.
+As we’ve done before, let’s break the process into easy steps:

-Google have conveniently merged all their products in one account, named Google Account.
+Google has conveniently merged all its products into one account, named Google Account.
 Thus, you ought to enter your Google Account, or just go to Google Calendar’s website, where – if you are not logged – you’ll be prompted to sign in with your account.

 Bear in mind that all of this should be done from your computer, and not from your Google Calendar App.
 As the proper code cannot be copied from the app.